 Because of its effect on your immune system, a lack of vitamin D could be a reason why you’re more susceptible to those bugs going around at work.

-If your body temperature is at a normal level and you are sweating or glowing while maintaining a steady level of activity, a vitamin D test is advisable.
+If your body temperature is at a normal level but you’re sweating or glowing while maintaining a steady level of activity, a vitamin D test is advisable.

 Vitamin D Research

-Since it is difficult for people to meet the 10 microgram recommendation from consuming foods naturally containing or fortified with vitamin D, you should consider taking a daily supplement containing 10 micrograms of vitamin D in autumn and winter.
+Since it’s difficult for people to meet the 10 microgram recommendation from consuming foods naturally containing or fortified with vitamin D — especially if you’re restricted to only vegan vitamin D sources — you should consider taking a daily supplement in autumn and winter.

-Vegans, if you’re concerned about whether or not you are getting the right amount of vitamin D, or have any of the aforementioned symptoms despite an otherwise healthy diet, Myprotein’s Vegan Vitamin D3 could give you the peace of mind knowing you are getting what your body needs in order to function and train effectively.
+Vegans, if you’re concerned about whether or not you are getting the right amount of vitamin D, or have any of the aforementioned symptoms despite an otherwise healthy diet, our Vegan Vitamin D3 could give you the peace of mind knowing you’re getting what your body needs in order to function and train effectively.